 - Find an exit from your area. – Find an opening in your surrounding walls.
-It may be a door that you rarely use or a completely new opening that appears in a wall.
+It may be a door you rarely use or a new opening in a wall.

 - See a path. – As you open the door, you will see a trail.
 It can be any path or trail you like.
-I like to use a grassy area with trees and birds and other wildlife.
+I like using grassy areas with trees, birds, and other wildlife.